GHC Office Staff

-Operations Manager - Rachael Hudson
+Community Outreach Director - Rachael Hudson

-Program Manager - Jacke Humphrey-Straub
+Director of Programs - Jacke Humphrey-Straub

-Program Coordinator - Alejandro Contreras
+Program Manager - Alejandro Contreras

 Alejandro Contreras began his relationship with the GHC as an undergraduate intern in 2012, since graduating 2013 with a Bachelors in Social Work he has been brought on as staff of the center.
 He has been committed to the Scripts - Hormone Clinic as Program Coordinator and has expanded his role to include the Covered California Outreach and Education initiative as well as facilitating other GHC programs and events.
 An avid cyclist, and do-gooder; he serves on the executive committee of the board for the NorCalAIDS Cycle as the youngest member and only member of color and also teaches 3rd grade at Union House Elementary in the South Sacramento community.
 He has plans to continue his higher education in Social Work, Human Rights, and Education.

 Program Manager - Alex Filippelli